chapter-three/jcc-srl/web/themes/custom/atrium/README.md

 2. Reinstall Courtyard's Composer and NPM dependencies described above.

-## Atrium Installation
+### 2. Atrium Installation

 Atrium uses [Laravel Mix](https://laravel-mix.com) and [Webpack](https://webpack.js.org) to compile and bundle SASS and JavaScript.

+1. Ensure that Courtyard has been installed (see instructions above).

-1. Navigate to the Atrium source: `cd web/themes/custom/atrium`
+2. Navigate to the Atrium source: `cd web/themes/custom/atrium`

-2. Install NPM dependencies: `npm install`
+3. Install NPM dependencies: `npm install`

-3. Start the build script, which will compile Sass and watch for changes: `npm run watch`
+4. Start the build script, which will compile Sass and watch for changes: `npm run watch`

-### Customizing the BrowserSync Proxy
+#### Customizing the BrowserSync Proxy

 Atrium's build script assumes you have setup your development environment using Lando, as documented in the main README, and uses `https://jcc.lndo.site` as the proxy for BrowserSync.
 If you prefer not to use Lando, and have a different virtual host, you may change the host used by the build script: